The Oriental Nightfish: Creation

 I got pissed off whisky and put the music on as loud as it would go, and lay on my back in the living room and let it wash over me.
 The whisky did indeed help, and I came up with this weird idea where alien forces enter this building where someone who looks like Linda McCartney plays a Gothic Expressionistic Wurlitzer.
 This woman with blonde hair is penetrated, got naked and inhabited by the alien force, then she's replicated, before becoming a comet that explodes.
 The film was a bit weird, scary and a little bit sexual.
 Yet it was later put on Paul McCartney's Rupert The Bear video for children.
 The kids who watched it years ago are now in their 20s, and they've set up an internet site called The Oriental Nightfish Haunted My Childhood.
 I guess it freaked them out and opened their imagination.

+The Facebook group 'Oriental Nightfish Haunted My Childhood' began in 2008.